Dante-Navaza2005/Airbnb-Rio-de-Janeiro/README.md

 There are numerous customizations available in the listing, ranging from minimum stay requirements, pricing, number of rooms, to cancellation policies, extra guest fees, identity verification requirements for renters, etc.

 Our objective is to build a price prediction model that enables property owners to determine the appropriate daily rate for their property.
 Additionally, to assist renters in evaluating whether a listed property offers a competitive price compared to similar properties with similar characteristics.

+## 🔧 Technologies used

+* ⚡  **Python** : Including data science libraries such as pandas, numpy, and matplotlib
+* 🤖  **Machine Learning libraries** : Utilizing sklearn to create and train the models.
+* 🌎  **Libraries for deployment** : Streamlit for hosting on the internet and Pyinstaller and Joblib to export as .exe.

 ## 🎯 Features